ionaei/statistics-rag-system/README.md

 Processes the source PDF, splits the text into chunks, generates embeddings, and creates the Chroma vector database.

+### `rag.py`

+RAG system, designed to run on the terminal, with interactive input for user.

 ### `app.py`

 Loads the existing Chroma database, retrieves relevant chunks for a user's question, sends the retrieved context to Llama 3.1, and provides a Streamlit interface.